 How to Make Mississippi Pot Roast

-Dry brine: I pat the chuck roast dry with paper towels, then season it on all sides with coarse salt and black pepper.
-I let it sit uncovered on a rack in the fridge for 4 to 24 hours.
+Dry brine: Pat the chuck roast dry with paper towels, then season it on all sides with salt and pepper.
+I like to let it sit uncovered on a rack in the fridge for 4 to 24 hours.
+This helps with the sear.

-Sear: When I’m ready to cook, I heat the tallow in a large rondeau pot over medium-high heat until it shimmers.
-Then, I sear the roast until it’s browned on both sides.
+Sear: When it’s time to cook, heat the tallow in a large rondeau pot over medium-high heat until it shimmers.
+Then, sear the roast until it’s browned on both sides.
+It’ll have the most beautiful Maillard crust.

-Caramelize the onions: I set the roast aside before adding the onions to the pan.
-I sauté them for 5 minutes over medium heat, then lower the temperature and cook for another 10 minutes.
+Caramelize the onions: Next, set the roast aside before adding the onions to the pan.
+Sauté them for 5 minutes over medium heat, then lower the temperature and cook for another 10 minutes.
+This will be enough time to caramelize them.

-Build the umami: Next, I stir in the garlic and let it cook until fragrant.
-I stir in the anchovy paste and cook it over low heat for a few minutes.
+Build the umami: Next, stir in the garlic and let it cook until fragrant.
+This only takes 30 seconds or so.
+Then quickly stir in the anchovy paste and cook it over low heat for a few minutes.

-Deglaze the fond: I deglaze the pan with beef stock, scraping up any browned bits stuck to the bottom.
-I add the Worcestershire sauce, molasses, butter, pepperoncinis, and pepperoncini brine next.
+Deglaze the fond: Pour the beef stock in and definitely scrape up any browned bits stuck to the bottom.
+That’s that goodness.
+Then add the Worcestershire sauce, molasses, butter, pepperoncini, and pepperoncini brine.

-Braise: I nestle the roast back into the pot, cover it, and place it in the oven.
-I leave the beef to braise for 3 to 3 ½ hours, or until it’s fork-tender.
+Braise: Add the roast back into the pot, cover it up, and place it in the oven.
+Let the beef to braise for 3 to 3 ½ hours on a middle rack, or until it falls apart with ease.

-Shred: Once the roast is done, I take it out of the oven and use two forks to break the beef into large, succulent chunks.
+Shred: Once the roast is done, take it out of the oven and use two forks to break it into large chunks, then shred it.

-Rest and serve: Finally, I stir in the vinegar, soy sauce, dill, and lemon juice.
-I let the meat rest in its juices for 10 minutes before serving.
+Rest and serve: Finally, stir in the vinegar, soy sauce, dill, and lemon juice.
+From here, just let the meat rest in its juices for 10 minutes before serving.
+The smell at this stage is incredible.

 Chef Tip + Notes